aurora-is-near/tee-solver/README.md

 # NEAR Intents TEE Solver Registry

-The NEAR Intents TEE Solver Registry is a protocol that enables secure and private execution of NEAR Intents solvers (user intentions) using Trusted Execution Environment (TEE) technology.
+The NEAR Intents TEE Solver Registry is a protocol that enables secure and private execution of NEAR Intents solvers using Trusted Execution Environment (TEE) technology.
 This project consists of smart contracts for managing solver registration and a server for launching and managing TEE solvers.

-This protocol allows liquidity pools creation for NEAR Intents, which will be extended to support adding and removing liquidity in next iteration.
+This protocol allows liquidity pools creation for NEAR Intents.
+Liquidity providers can transfer funds into the pools' smart contracts.
+Only the solvers who're running within TEE with the approved Docker images can be registered and authorized to operate against the pools' assets.

 ## Overview